 - Comprehensive interview and matching process.

-- Pre-departure events in the UK, briefing materials and guides.
+- Pre-departure events, briefing materials and guides.

 - Food and accommodation for the duration of placements*

 - 3-5 day in-country orientation course.

 - In-country staff to support your child throughout the duration of their placement

 - Volunteer pocket money in SOME placements**

 - Research and development of our partnerships with placements and hosts.

 - Running Debriefing session upon a volunteer’s return.